Martingrove Collegiate Institute: Reach for the Top

 Martingrove has recently abstained from competing in the Reach for the Top circuit, due to budget concerns and controversial price raises on the part of the trivia circuit.
 In recent years the school has opted to compete in other competitions and circuits, the most notable of which being Consensus Trivia, for which they have gone to nationals all of the past 3 years.

 Model United Nations

 Martingrove is host to one of the largest Model United Nations in Ontario, Martingrove Model United Nations, running the annual 2-day event since 1986.
-The event draws on hundreds of students across the Toronto District School Board, as well as notable guest speakers such as Bob Rae (former Ontario Premier), Allan Rock (former Justice Minister), Jean Chrétien (former Canadian Prime Minister), and Elizabeth Dowdeswell (current Lieutenant Governor of Ontario).
+The event draws on hundreds of students across the Toronto District School Board, as well as notable guest speakers such as Bob Rae (former Ontario Premier), Allan Rock (former Justice Minister), Jean Chrétien (former Canadian Prime Minister), Lloyd Axworthy (former Foreign Affairs Minister), and Elizabeth Dowdeswell (current Lieutenant Governor of Ontario).

 School Newspaper

 Martingrove's student-run news magazine is called The Martingrove Beacon.
 It was created in 2002 and since then has won 15 Toronto Star high school newspaper awards.
 Previously (in the late 1980s and early 90s), the newspaper was called The Bear Facts, so named after the school's mascot.